 Causes of Diabetes in Dogs

 A common endocrine disorder, diabetes usually occurs or is diagnosed in older dogs.
-With the majority of diagnosis’ occurring in patients over the age of seven.
-However, age isn’t the only factor that plays a part in diabetes in dogs.
+The majority of diagnoses’ occurring in patients over the age of seven.
+However, age isn't the only factor that plays a part in diabetes in dogs.

 1. Autoimmune Conditions

 One of the biggest nongenetic causes of diabetes is damage to the pancreas usually attributed to autoimmune conditions.
 Environmental factors play a large role in the development of autoimmune conditions and can often be delayed, or halted with pro-active lifestyle management.

 One of the most common causes for canines developing autoimmune conditions is a foreign irritant confusing the body’s defenses.
 This can be anything from chemical sensitivity to certain cleaning products, or to drugs that your pooch may be taking for another medical condition.

 You can help to defend against the onset of autoimmune disease, or lessen the effects of an already diagnosed condition through all-natural diets, strict exercise plans, and as strange as it sounds – stress management.